PCrnjak/PAROL-commander-software/README.md

 Check already tested systems and compare to your system: [Compare](https://github.com/PCrnjak/PAROL-commander-software/blob/main/confirmed_working_systems.md)

 # How to install
+How to install on the Linux: [Link](https://github.com/PCrnjak/PAROL-commander-software/blob/main/Linux_install.md) How to install on the Windows: [Link](https://github.com/PCrnjak/PAROL-commander-software/blob/main/Windows_install.md)

 # What is PAROL6 robotic arm?